You might be here because…

 You feel anxious about disappointing others, even when you’re exhausted.
 You freeze during conflict or go quiet instead of saying what you really feel.
 You feel guilty for needing rest, space, or support.

 Even when you know what you want, your body reacts first — tightening, shutting down, or rushing to keep the peace.
-That can feel confusing, frustrating, and lonely.

 Why these patterns make sense

-I work with adults who are navigating:
+I work with individuals and couples who are navigating:

 Anxiety, perfectionism, or people-pleasing